godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Friendship is like money, easier made than kept.
+> Our deeds determine us, as much as we determine our deeds.
-> — *Samuel Butler*
+> — *George Eliot*

-_Last updated: Tue Jul  8 09:36:08 UTC 2025_
+_Last updated: Tue Jul  8 09:48:14 UTC 2025_
 <!-- END_QUOTE -->